by Andrea M. Darcy

 Low self-worth is more often than not another symptom, not a root cause.
 There are other, deeper things at work.

 [In a relationship that is dragging you down, and just don’t know who you are anymore?
-Reach out to a Skype therapist today to talk to someone who really understands.]
+Reach out to an online therapist today to talk to someone who really understands.]

 What do you actually believe love is?

 A good place to start looking when it comes to figuring out your attraction to the emotionally unavailable?
 Examine your core beliefs about love.